Akali27/Computing_JPEG_Hashes/README.md

-# Computing_JPEG_Hashes
+# JPEG File Analyzer

-This script computes the SHA256 hash of JPEG image files after it verifies that a file is a JPEG by scanning its header and not relying on its extension.
+This Python script traverses a specified directory and its subdirectories, identifies JPEG files, and generates a report containing each file's name, SHA-256 hash, and last modified, accessed, and created times.

-## Description
+## Features

-This script will traverse a directory and its subdirectories and examine the files within them looking for .JPEG files.
-This will be done by examining each file's header and not by scanning the extension.
-Once .JPEG files are found, the script will compute the SHA256 hash of the file, get the files' MAC times, and store them in output.txt.
-This script is useful in finding .JPEG's based on their file headers, in case original file extensions have been tampered.
+- Traverses a user-specified directory and its subdirectories.
+- Identifies JPEG files by comparing the first four bytes of each file to the JPEG header bytes \xff\xd8\xff\xe0.
+- Computes the SHA-256 hash of each JPEG file.
+- Retrieves the last modified, accessed, and created times of each JPEG file.
+- Generates a CSV report containing the file information.

-## Getting Started
+## Requirements

-### Dependencies
+Python 3.x

 pip install hashlib